slack-samples/deno-starter-template/README.md

 [locally run](#running-your-project-locally) and
 [deployed apps](#deploying-your-app).

-When creating triggers, you must select the workspace and environment that you'd like to create the trigger in.
-Each workspace can have a local development version (denoted by `(local)`), as well as a deployed version. _Triggers created in a local environment will only be available to use when running the application locally._

-After selecting a workspace and environment, the output provided will include the link trigger Shortcut URL.
+With link triggers, after selecting a workspace and environment, the output provided will include a Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the workspace you selected.
 Interacting with this link will run the associated workflow.

 **Note: triggers won't run the workflow unless the app is either running locally